The Definitive Warehouse Roofing Guide [2022]

 Here are a few types of roofing materials that fit in this category.

-Acrylic coatings are similar to paints in that they can be delivered to the surface in similar ways—brushes, rollers, and sprayers.
+Acrylic roof coatings are similar to paints, in that they can be delivered to the surface in similar ways—brushes, rollers, and sprayers.
 But they are chemically distinct.
 Acrylic coatings are good for low-slope roofs that have some positive flow with minor pooling.
-They also offer superior resistance to foot traffic, impacts, and dust erosion
+They also offer superior resistance to foot traffic, impacts, and dust erosion.

 Both are problematic from the perspective of installation and labor.
-These are highly sensitive materials before they mature and most roofers charge premiums for their expertise.
-Also, weather conditions prohibit installation.
+It’s importnat to note that weather conditions prohibit installation.

 Warehouse Roofing Membranes

 Single-ply membranes are pretty much self-explanatory.
-A material that’s similar to rubber is rolled out over a low-slope room and held on the roof by chemical adhesion, fasteners or with ballasts, or a combination of the three.
+A material that’s similar to rubber is rolled out over a low-slope roof and held on to the roof by chemical adhesion, fasteners or with ballasts, or a combination of the three.

-Three basic types of single-ply roofing membranes make up what you will most likely see and they all have complicated names and an easier acronym:
+Three basic types of single-ply roofing membranes make up what you will most likely see, they all have complicated names and an easier acronym:

 • Thermoplastic polyolefin = TPO